TermoShield/Documentation/README.md

 ![alt text](https://i.imgur.com/hIZOfO8.png "3D model")

 ### Printed circuit board
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100x100mm limit of most board manufacturers.
-The DIPTrace PCB layout and circuit schematics can be downloaded **here**.
+The DIPTrace PCB layout and circuit schematics can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/Thermo/ThermoShield_PCB2.1.rar).

 ![alt text](https://i.imgur.com/hhH9iUO.png "PCB")